harfangk/harfangk.github.io/_drafts/2017-03-04-my-favorite-ruby-rogues-episodes-career-and-organizational-management.md

 [233 RR Onboarding New Employees](https://devchat.tv/ruby-rogues/233-rr-onboarding-new-employees)

-The panelists discuss good and bad onboarding experiences they had, and onboarding in various contexts such as remote versus local, team versus project, and role of senior developers.
+The panelists discuss good and bad onboarding experiences they had, and onboarding in various contexts such as remote versus local, team versus project, and role of senior developers in onboarding process.

 [240 RR What Makes a Good Manager with Marcus Blankenship](https://devchat.tv/ruby-rogues/240-rr-what-makes-a-good-manager-with-marcus-blankenship)

-You need to let go of the need to prove your coding skills to be acknowledged as a manager.
+You need to let go of the need to prove your coding skills - it has nothing to do with being acknowledged as a manager.
 In fact, when you become a manager, don't get involved in production code because it's not your responsibility now.
 Instead, focus on helping your team.
 Have a weekly meeting with each individual of the team you manage.
 Shorten the feedback loop.

 [249 RR The Normalization of Deviance with Dan Luu](https://devchat.tv/ruby-rogues/249-rr-the-normalization-of-deviance-with-dan-luu)